 They should all be eye-catching in one way or another, but it’s also important to maintain some kind of thematic consistency in color, tone, and composition.
 This will often be an extension of your business’s pre-existing branding strategies, but you can also decide that your business’s Insta account may have a slightly different flavor than the branding someone might see on LinkedIn or the business Facebook page.

 And now we get to posts, the ever present force that drives engagement.
-The lifeblood of Instagram, if you will.
-Learning the different kinds of content you can post separates the beginners from the masters and is the key to moving forward in your Instagram training.
+The whole point of the platform.
+Learning the different kinds of content you can post separates the amateurs from the professionals and is the key to being successful on Instagram.

-For most posts, you’ll be creating a caption that goes with it, but unlike captions you may find in a Facebook photo album that simply describes what the photo is as if it were an honest-to-goodness physical photo album, an Instagram caption is an incredibly powerful tool that not just connects users to your posts but also can drive them to engage with you content.
+For most posts, you’ll be creating a caption that goes with it, but unlike captions you may find in a Facebook photo album that simply describes what the photo is as if it were an actual, physical photo album, an Instagram caption is an incredibly powerful tool that not just connects users to your posts but also can drive them to engage with your content.

 You can tag other Instagram users in captions, add hashtags, use emojis, and otherwise do whatever you want to make those who stopped to view your content more likely to engage with it.

-One thing though: Captions should not have links in them.
+One thing though: captions should not have links in them.
 A feature of Instagram is that it does not allow hyperlinks in captions.
-If you want your post to link an Instagram user to an external site, the only way to do this is through the “See More” function of Instagram Stories (more on that later.
-Your training is not yet complete).
+If you want your post to link an Instagram user to an external site, the only way to do this is through the “See More” function of Instagram Stories (more on that later).

 Types of Posts

-There are three basic types of posts you can make on Instagram, as well as two more advanced methods.
-Knowing which one to use when is outrageous!
+There are three basic types of posts you can make on Instagram, as well as two more advanced methods:

-Photos are the bread and butter of Instagram, be they portrait, landscape, or square.
-If a picture is worth a thousand words, then your Instagram account will rival the word count of War and Peace.
+Photos are the main point of Instagram, be they portrait, landscape, or square.
+If a picture is worth a thousand words, then your Instagram account will be popular and highly engaging.

 While videos may not be as popular of a post format, what they lack in popularity they more than make up for in engagement and the ability to communicate complex ideas.
 A good video, while a bit resource-intensive to produce, can get the kind of engagement that a photo post might not be able to.

 Like photos, videos need to grab the user’s attention with a good hook.
-This is a bit easier with videos due to the whole moving pictures aspect, but that’s no excuse to slack off!
+This is a bit easier with videos due to the whole moving pictures aspect, but that’s you still need to deliver quality.
 Bright colors, engaging text, and interesting images can all be used to get the users to stick around and watch (Instagram counts time watches as a metric for engagement).

 Like a real-life carousel, a carousel post goes round and round so long as users swipe to see the additional content.
 In a carousel post, you’re free to mix and match up to ten photos and videos into a single post.